Coded5/autovideo/README.md

 ```

 ### Settings
-    --model Select which whisper AI model to use (defaulted at "medium.en")
+--model  :Select which whisper AI model to use (defaulted at "medium.en")
-    --apikey Attach api key for pexel use if not in enviroment variable
+--apikey :Attach api key for pexel use if not in enviroment variable